kovidgoyal/calibre/manual/conversion.rst

     will re-number the heading tags to prevent splitting.

 :guilabel:`Delete blank lines between paragraphs`
     This option will cause calibre to analyze blank lines included within the document.
 If every paragraph is interleaved with a blank line, then calibre will remove all those blank paragraphs.
 Sequences of multiple blank lines will be considered scene breaks and retained as a single paragraph.
-This option differs from the 'Remove Paragraph Spacing' option under 'Look and Feel' in that it actually modifies the HTML content, while the other option modifies the document styles.
-This option can also remove paragraphs which were inserted using calibre's 'Insert blank line' option.
+This option differs from the :guilabel:`Remove paragraph spacing` option under :guilabel:`Look and Feel` in that it actually modifies the HTML content, while the other option modifies the document styles.
+This option can also remove paragraphs which were inserted using calibre's :guilabel:`Insert blank line` option.

 :guilabel:`Ensure scene breaks are consistently formatted`
     With this option calibre will attempt to detect common scene-break markers and ensure that they are center aligned.